GTFO-Modding/GTDO/reference/datablocks/backup/wardenobjective.md

 "ShowHelpDelay": 180.0,
 ```

-## Waves / Events / Fog / Chained Puzzle fields
+### Waves / Events / Fog / Chained Puzzle fields

 These fields tells the objective manager to spawn enemy waves and execute events at given point.

-### On Elevator Land
+#### On Elevator Land

 Literally on elevator land (upon cage drop).
-The fields are all self-clarifying.&#x20;
+The fields are all self-clarifying.

 ```json
 "WavesOnElevatorLand": [],